Alfndrate/tombstone-grit-and-determination/tombstone-grit-and-determination-srd.md

 When flipped from the deck, the Black Joker is always a failure and may not be cheated away.
 If flipped for damage, the attack deals no damage, and the attacker suffers misfortune.
 A player may use the Black Joker if it is in their hand to to *force* the Dealer to reflip a card.
 The second result must be used, and cannot be cheated even by another Black Joker.
 The Black Joker cannot effect the Red Joker.
 When flipped from the deck, the Red Joker is always a success and of the appropriate suit.
 If flipped for damage, the attack deals Tier 3 damage plus an additional flip from the deck.
 If the Black Joker is flipped for this addtional damage, the attack still deals Tier 3 damage.

+#### Contested actions
+Often you will be asked to flip a card.
+This can be in regards to making an attack, dodging an attack, making a save.
+A contested action is *usually* against the dealer, but sometimes it may be against a specific target number.
+That number is generally 9.

 ### Ability scores
-Each of the four **ability scores** are used in different circumstances throughout play (see **Contested Actions** below).
+Each of the four **ability scores** are used in different circumstances throughout play (see **Saves** below).

-**Strength (STR)**: Used for contested actions that test physicality, stopping a lassoed bull, throwing a chunk of dynamite, resiting rot gut at the local tavern, etc...
+**Strength (STR)**: Used for contested actions and saves that test physicality, stopping a lassoed bull, throwing a chunk of dynamite, etc...

-**Dexterity (DEX)**: Used for contested actions that test agility, speed, and reflexes like jumping aboard a train, firing a gun, balancing, etc...
+**Dexterity (DEX)**: Used for contested actions and saves that test agility, speed, and reflexes like jumping aboard a train, firing a gun, balancing, etc...

-**Will (WIL)**: Used for contested actions that test determination in faces of adversity and getting your way, like trying to intimidate, persuade, or deceive.
+**Will (WIL)**: Used for contested actions and saves that test determination in faces of adversity and getting your way, like trying to intimidate, persuade, or deceive.
 Also used to overcome fear, terror, etc...

-**Grit (GRT)**: Used for contested actions that
+**Grit (GRT)**: Used for contested actions and saves that that test your ability to shrug off the dangers of the badlands.
+Dealing with snake poison, resiting rot gut at the local tavern, etc...

-### Contested Actions
+### Saves
-A contested action is a flip to avoid misfortune in the badlands and comes from taking risks.
+A save is a flip to avoid misfortune in the badlands and comes from taking risks.
 PCs draw a card from the deck for an appropriate ability score.
-The Dealer draws a card from the deck and both compare the results.
-As these are often actions outside of combat, the Dealer should consider the level of risk involved when determining modifiers to add to their contested action.
+The Dealer considers the risk level and adjusts the target number necessary for the save to succeed.

+The standard target number for a save is 9.

-Low Risk: +0
+Low Risk: 10
-Moderate Risk: +1
+Moderate Risk: 11
-High Risk: +2
+High Risk: 12
-Deadly Risk: +3
+Deadly Risk: 13

 <details markdown="block">
   <summary>
 Expand For Example
  </summary>
  _Jesse encounters a group of heavily-armed bandits standing guard before a tunnel entrance.
 Her player carefully plots a course, recognizing that her 4 DEX makes sneaking past the guards the best option.
-She draws 1 card, a Nine of Spades, Jesse adds her 4 DEX and gets a 13.
-Sneaking into the Bandit camp is high risk action, so the Dealer flips a Queen of Hearts.
+She draws 1 card, an 6 of Spades, Jesse adds her 4 DEX and gets a 10.
+Sneaking into the Bandit camp is high risk action, needing a 12.
 She's been spotted!_
 </details>

 ### Healing